SQAB-ABAI/sqab-abai.github.io/README.md

-# Society for the Quantitative Analysis of Behavior (SQAB)
+# Society for the Quantitative Analyses of Behavior (SQAB)

 The SQAB repository is an openly-shared collection of information and software designed to support dissemination and replication of applied and experimental research.